 Normally, hatchlings measure 3 to 4 inches long, while adult females are 7 to 8 inches, and males are 8 to 10 inches.

-On average, a leopard gecko can range in cost from as little as $20 to over $500 for the rare and highly desirable color morphs.
+On average, these geckos can range in cost from as little as to over 0 for the rare and highly desirable color morphs.

-Initial startup costs for a habitat with all the furnishings will run you around $200, since these are small lizards and don’t require much space.
+Initial startup costs for a Leopard Gecko habitat with all the furnishings will run you around $200, since these are small lizards and don’t require much space.

 In total, leopard geckos make the ideal pet for someone who is just beginning to venture into reptile care, as normal color morphs are easy to find and very budget-friendly.